nexusformat/definitions/sphinx/source/cheatsheet.rst

 Missing Links
 ++++++++++++++++++++++

-These sections show up as missing links in :ref:`nexus-introduction`.
+These sections show up as missing links.

 Can you find the `history`_ link below?
 What about the history_ link below?